 When extreme weather hits our area, the College is ready to keep students safe and the campus running.
 Here are a few things you should know.

-Emergency Notifications (e2campus alerts)
+Emergency Notifications (Regroup System)

-- the Student Affairs Facebook Page
+- The Student Affairs Facebook Page

-- the Campus Security Page
+- The Campus Security Page

 Snow and ice in the forecast always means wondering whether or not a "snow day" will be called.
 The College will close only in the cases of extremely bad weather (and we're used to harsh weather in Vermont, so it has to get pretty bad for the College to close).